JetBrains/ideavim/README.md

 * ~/.ideavimrc
     * Your IdeaVim-specific Vim initialization commands

-You can read your ~/.vimrc file from ~/.ideavimrc using this command:
+You can read your ~/.vimrc file from ~/.ideavimrc with this command:

     source ~/.vimrc

-Note, that IdeaVim currently parses ~/.ideavimrc file via simple pattern matching, see [VIM-669](http://youtrack.jetbrains.com/issue/VIM-669) for proper parsing of VimL files.
+Note, that IdeaVim currently parses ~/.ideavimrc file via simple pattern matching.
+See [VIM-669](http://youtrack.jetbrains.com/issue/VIM-669) for proper parsing of VimL files.

 Also note that if you have overridden the `user.home` JVM option, this will affect where IdeaVim looks for your .ideavimrc file.
 For example, if you have `-Duser.home=/my/alternate/home` then IdeaVim will source `/my/alternate/home/.ideavimrc` instead of `~/.ideavimrc`.